react-cosmos/react-cosmos/docs/usage/user-interface.md

 ## Responsive Preview

-Viewport controls that allow simulating any viewport size and orientation, with the option to chose from a predefined list of common devices.
+Viewport controls that allow simulation of screen size and orientation, with the option to choose from a predefined list of common devices.

 <img alt="" width="400" src="screenshots/responsive-preview.png" />

-A screen size can be embedded into a fixture using the [`<Viewport>`](../usage/fixtures.md#viewport) component.
+A screen size can be embedded into a fixture using the [`<Viewport>`](../usage/fixtures.md#viewport) decorator.

 ## Full-Screen Preview